 When we are the primary payor, we will pay the benefits described in this brochure.
 When we are the secondary payor, we will determine our allowance.
-After the primary plan pays, we will pay what is left of our allowance, up to our regular benefit.
+After the primary plan processes the benefit, we will pay what is left of our allowance, up to our regular benefit.
 We will not pay more than our allowance.